CrickmoreRoguljaLabs/flim-analysis/README.md

 # SCT

 Install with `python -m pip install .` You can use the old (Marco) version with `crickflim` in the command line or the new with `sctflim`.
+You can specify a file path on the command line, or by clicking